- No feeding required Saturdays or Sundays – Work-free weekends!

 - Easy, efficient and reliable single cell passaging enables standardized experiments

-- Defined and xeno-free long-term propagation of hPSC
+- Defined and animal component-free long-term propagation of hPSC

 - Protocol validated with a low bFGF concentration medium